 In addition, the Dean of Students intern serves as a liaison between the Dean of Students and the Office of the President.

 Job requirements: Applicants must have excellent oral and written English; an interest in working with databases and spreadsheets.
 Excellent communication skills are required.
 Prior experience with event planning is preferred.

 The Office of Sustainability is responsible for meeting the environmental challenges facing AUC (e.g. climate change, resource scarcity, pollution and waste management) and doing so in ways that improve the University's operations and strengthen its finances.
 The office portfolio consists of biennial Carbon Footprint Report, energy reduction programs, water consumption reduction and management, waste management, lecture series and raising campus awareness of environmental concerns affecting AUC and Egypt.
 The intern's tasks include:

 - Participation in sustainability working groups and task forces

 - Campus outreach and communication with University offices, such as facilities and operations, and constituents, including faculty, staff and student environmental clubs.

 Job requirements: Applicants should have strong analytical, research and writing skills, as well as an interest in sustainability.
 Experience with Microsoft Excel and PowerPoint is a plus.
 This position is an excellent opportunity to help promote sustainability in a region strongly impacted by climate change and resource scarcity, as well as to learn about the inner workings of a major university.

 RISE (formerly the Desert Development Center) is a nonprofit research and training center that aims to develop environmental sustainability at AUC and throughout Egypt.
-RISE's mission is fulfilled through adaptive and applied research, smallholder agricultural training, farming services and community awareness projects.
+RISE's mission is fulfilled through adaptive and applied research, community-based natural resource management, and community awareness projects.

 - Editing research project proposals and reports